Nidhi2499/courseHub/docs/blueprint.md

 *   **Playback Speed Control:** Options for 0.5x, 1x, and 1.5x speeds.
 *   **Fullscreen Toggle:** Allows users to view the video in fullscreen mode.
 *   **Autoplay Next Video:** When a video finishes, the next video in the playlist starts automatically after a 10-second countdown.
-*   **Mark Video as Completed:** Videos are marked as completed in the playlist sidebar after they finish playing.
+*   **Mark Video as Completed:** Videos are marked as completed in the playlist sidebar after they finish playing (for logged-in users).
+*   **Save and Resume Progress (Logged-in Users Only):**
+    *   For authenticated users, the video player automatically saves the current watching progress (timestamp) to Firestore.
+    *   When a logged-in user returns to a video, it will resume playing from the last saved interval.
+    *   Unauthenticated users will always start videos from the beginning.

-*   **Intentional Absence of Progress Bar/Seeking:**
+*   **Intentional Absence of Progress Bar/Seeking in Player Controls:**
-    *   The custom video player **deliberately does not include a visual progress bar or scrubber.**
+    *   The custom video player **deliberately does not include a visual progress bar or scrubber in its main control panel.**
-    *   **Consequence & Design Choice:** This design encourages users to engage with the content linearly and discourages arbitrary skipping.
-Video navigation is primarily through sequential playback, using the "Rewind 10s" button, or re-selecting a video from the playlist (which typically starts it from the beginning).
+    *   **Consequence & Design Choice:** This design encourages users to engage with the content linearly and discourages arbitrary skipping within the player itself.
+Video navigation is primarily through sequential playback, using the "Rewind 10s" button, or re-selecting a video from the playlist (which typically starts it from the last saved point for logged-in users, or from the beginning for others).
-    *   **Rationale:** The underlying HTML5 video element supports seeking (`videoRef.current.currentTime`), which is utilized by the rewind button.
-However, a user-facing draggable progress bar is intentionally omitted to promote a more focused and complete viewing experience for each lecture.
+    *   **Rationale:** The underlying HTML5 video element supports seeking (`videoRef.current.currentTime`), which is utilized by the rewind button and the progress resumption feature.
+However, a user-facing draggable progress bar in the main controls is intentionally omitted to promote a more focused and complete viewing experience for each lecture.
+Progress is visually indicated in the playlist sidebar for logged-in users.

 ### Personalized Recommendations (AI-Powered)
 *   A dedicated page where users can input their interests and learning history.